Swami Vivekananda:~ The masses in India cry to sixty million Gods and still die like dogs. Where are these Gods?

 When the religion of the Veda knows no idols then why so many Gods and Goddesses with different form and name are being propagated as Vedic Gods.
 Why these conceptual Gods are introduced when the Vedic concept of God is free from form and attributes.

-Vedic religion was modified and reintroduced with new add-ons by Sage Sri, Sankara a great Advaita Sage to uplift the Vedic culture and Santana Dharma, which were in ruins in the clutches of Buddhism and Jainism.
+Vedic religion was modified and reintroduced with new add-ons by Sage Sri, Sankara a great Advaita Sage to uplift the Vedic culture and Santana Dharma, which was in ruins in the clutches of Buddhism and Jainism.

 18 Puranas are introduced in the name of Veda Vyasa by someone else because the Puranic Gods are non-Vedic Gods.
 Worship of Such Gods are barred Vedas.